 Social selling, like any other prospecting tactic, is not a one-size-fits-all method to generating new opportunities.
 Every industry, company and prospect are different – some may be more active on social media than others (if at all), and have their own preferred method of being contacted.

 You don’t want your sellers to miss the opportunity to engage with an excellent prospect just because that particular target doesn’t have social media or prefers a different channel of outreach.
 For these reasons, the ideal prospecting cadence consists of multiple channels such as the phone, email and social media.

-Social Selling gives sales teams the ability to find, nurture and connect with new potential customers in a way that wasn’t possible just 10 years ago.
-There are many positives of social selling – especially when combined with other channels – but there is also a misconception that social selling will replace picking up the phone.
-In order to maximize your sales teams prospecting results, acknowledge that social selling is not a one size fits all solution and incorporate social selling as a single step of many in your team’s outreach efforts.
+Social selling gives sales teams the ability to find, nurture and connect with new potential customers in a way that wasn’t possible just over a decade ago.
+There are many positives of social selling—especially when combined with other channels—but there is also a misconception that social selling will replace picking up the phone.
+In order to maximize your sales team's prospecting results, acknowledge that social selling is not a one-size-fits-all solution and incorporate social selling as a single step of many in your team’s outreach efforts.

 Want to train your team on how and when to contact prospects?
 Check out our comprehensive guide to sales prospecting, based on an analysis of 100,000 sales calls.

 Tyler Vance works closely with the participants and managers of Funnel Clarity’s training programs to ensure they achieve their expected results.
 Throughout Tyler’s career, he has experienced both a seller’s and buyer’s point of view bringing a unique perspective when working closely with Funnel Clarity clients.
 Whether Tyler is answering questions from participants, running a coaching session, webinar series, or working with managers to develop a reinforcement plan, he brings a unique and fun element into every part of his role.